exileskim/village-green-chiro-new/docs/diary.md

 - **Layout Refinements**:
     - **Services Grid**: Converted to a flexible flexbox layout to gracefully handle 5 service items (centered alignment).
     - **Team Section**: Added new styling for the `team` section to match the premium aesthetic.
+    - **Team Photo**: Integrated new photo of Dr. Sennebogen Sr. and Jr. into the Meet Us section with a responsive side-by-side layout.